Is Douching Safe? Examining Risks of Vaginal Douching

 Summary

-What is vaginal douching?
+What is douching?

-Vaginal douching describes the practice of washing your vagina by flushing water or other fluids inside the vagina.
-It appears to be a relatively common practice in the US since almost one in five women between 15 and 44 years old douche every week [1-2].
+Douching has become a relatively common practice in the US with studies suggesting almost one in five women between 15 and 44 years old douche every week [1], [2].

-Anatomy lesson: vulva and vagina are often used interchangeably, but they represent two different parts of your genitals.
+A quick anatomy lesson: vulva and vagina are often used interchangeably, but they represent two different parts of your genitals.

-What’s in the vaginal douche?
+What’s in a vaginal douche?

-There are many vaginal douches sold as over-the-counter products, and you can easily find them in stores, pharmacies, or online.
-Many contain a pre-packed mixture of water and vinegar.
-Sometimes the vinegar is replaced by baking soda or iodine, or another chemical antiseptic.
+Many contain a prepacked mixture of water and vinegar.
+Sometimes the vinegar is replaced by baking soda, iodine, or another chemical antiseptic.
+Some women make their own homemade douche solution with similar ingredients.

 Do I need to douche?

+No!
 You don’t need any form of douching, including douching with vinegar, to keep your vagina clean and happy.

 Vaginal douching is often mistakenly used to: